url-kaist/dynaVINS/README.md

 + `regularization_lambda`

     The Lambda value of regularization term in paper.
-(Section.
-III-C)
+(Section III-C)

 + `momentum_on`